-Prescreening forms to be completed before coming on campus:
+Prescreening forms MUST be completed before entering campus.

 Aug.
 6, 2020 - Fall 2020 Schedule

 The full Fall 2020 schedule has been released.
 Please refer to your email for more details.

 July 31, 2020 - COVID-19 Contact Tracing on Campus

 Prior to allowing students and employees to return to campus in a limited capacity, TCC enacted updated safety measures, including daily temperature checks and screening surveys.
 These new policies are to minimize the risk of our campus being exposed to COVID-19 and to be able to perform contact tracing.
 To prevent delays in calls from the Department of Health following positive test results, we rely on everyone on campus to submit timely daily surveys and exposure forms.

 We have individuals on campus who are certified in contact tracing.
 If someone who was on campus later tests positive for COVID-19 or becomes aware that they have been in contact with someone who is positive, we can use contact tracing to determine any other individuals who may be at risk.
 We can then determine who needs to self-isolate and how long they should.